dotnet/docs-maui/docs/fundamentals/controltemplate.md

 ## Apply a ControlTemplate with a style

 Control templates can also be applied with styles.
-This is achieved by creating an *implicit* or *explicit* style that consumes the `ControlTemplate`.
+This is achieved by creating an *implicit* or *explicit* style that consumes the <xref:Microsoft.Maui.Controls.ControlTemplate>.

 The following XAML example shows an *implicit* style that consumes the `CardViewControlTemplate`: